 So how much would Stan make if he sold up?
 Well the multi-million dollar question is, how much is someone going to give him?
 (The other multi-million dollar question is would he sell at all?)

 Following the KSE takeover the price of Arsenal shares continued to rise, hitting a high of £17,500 in late 2012.
 It then dropped for a while when both Kroenke and Alisher Usmanov stopped actively buying.
 The volume of shares traded since 2014 has generally been very low, which might normally lead to stagnation of the price, but the increased income of Premier League football clubs from TV deals has pushed the value of all clubs higher, and the scarcity of Arsenal shares means individual transactions are negotiated between buyer and seller.
-Because of these factors, and perhaps also because of speculation that Kroenke might sell at some point, the price has been pushed to a new high of £18,250 in April 2017.
-This is only an indication though – any deal by Kroenke to sell his stake would see a premium on top of the prevailing price.
+Because of these factors, and perhaps also because of speculation that Kroenke might sell at some point, the price had been pushed to a new high of £18,250 by April 2017.
+There was much more speculation during the summer, with both Kroenke and Usmanov rumoured to be bidding for each other’s shares.
+Although none of these rumours were substantiated, the share price was pushed to £28,000.
+Any price for individual shares is only an indication of what might happen in a deal between the two mahjor shareholders, though.
+Neither would sell without a premium on top of the prevailing price.

 - Share price of £14k – Profit £160m